 I collect goldfish.
 I keep them in a small tank in my bedroom.
 Other kids my age like dogs - if they like animals at all.
 But for me, it's goldfish.
 I understand them, living under water in a little bowl, hearing nothing, just watching everything through glass.

-Written by Ryan Beattie
+Written by Tony Dekker

-Performed by Chet
+Performed by Great Lake Swimmers

-Courtesy of Chet See more
+Appearance Courtesy of Weework See more